 Fertility:

 Tiarellas are light to moderate feeders, requiring only modest fertility levels.
 Fertilize at a rate of 75-100 ppm.
-Reduce this rate to 50 ppm or zero after flowering.

 Vernalization:

+Not required for flowering but help to produce a more bulked plant.
 If a heavy flowering plant is desired in the spring it is best to plant in late summer and allow plants to go dormant for the winter months.

 Pests & Diseases: